Beautiful landscapes of the Ring of Kerry route Ireland

 Specialties: Ballokume (sweet cookie), Elbasan tava (slow-cooked lamb and yogurt dish).

-Apollonia and Byllis
+Apollonia & Byllis

 Stay Duration: 1 day for each